 The Contractor shall ensure that the traveling public is protected at all times while utilizing the roadway for its access.
 The Contractor shall provide traffic control, including flag persons when required.
-Should the Contractor have to close County Road 34 for the proposed works, it shall obtain the permission of the Town Drainage Superintendent or Consulting Engineer and arrange to provide the necessary notification of detours around the site.
+Should the Contractor have to close any affected roadways for the proposed works, it shall obtain the permission of the County of Essex and the Town of Tecumseh Public Works Departments, the Town of Tecumseh Drainage Superintendent, and the Consulting Engineer, and arrange to provide the necessary notification of detours around the site.
 The Contractor shall also ensure that all emergency services, school bus companies, etcetera are contacted about the disruption to access at least 48 hours in advance of same.
-All detour routes shall be established in consultation with the County of Essex and Town of Tecumseh Public Works.
+All detour routes shall be established in consultation with the County of Essex and the Town of Tecumseh Public Works Departments.

 Throughout the course of the work it is imperative that the Contractor protect as much landscaping and vegetation as possible when accessing along the drain.
-This will be of particular concern along the lawn areas of residential properties.
-Due to the extent of the work and the area for carrying out the work, the Contractor will be required to carry out all of the necessary steps to direct traffic and provide temporary diversion of traffic around work sites, including provision of all lights, signs, flag persons, and barricades required to protect the safety of the traveling public.
+This will be of particular concern along the grass buffer and driveway areas abutting the drain.
 Any accesses or areas used in carrying out the works are to be fully restored to their original conditions by the Contractor at its cost, including topsoil placement and lawn restoration as directed by the Town Drainage Superintendent and the Consulting Engineer.
-Restoration shall include but not be limited to all necessary levelling, grading, shaping, topsoil, seeding, mulching, and granular placement required to make good any damage caused.
+Restoration shall include but not be limited to all necessary levelling, grading, shaping, topsoil placement, seeding, mulching, and granular placement required to make good any damage caused.